Miami vs. Drake Predictions & Picks - NCAA Tournament First Round

 Miami vs. Drake Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's game that pits the Miami Hurricanes (25-7) against the Drake Bulldogs (27-7) at MVP Arena has a good chance to be a competitive matchup based on our computer prediction, which projects a final score of 74-71 in favor of Miami.
+Friday's game features the Miami Hurricanes (25-7) and the Drake Bulldogs (27-7) squaring off at MVP Arena in what is expected to be a close matchup, with a projected 74-71 victory for Miami according to our computer prediction.
 Tipoff is at 7:25 PM ET on March 17.

-According to our computer prediction, the Miami versus Drake matchup has a predicted spread that equals the actual spread (2.5).
-The two sides are projected to fail to hit the 146.5 total.
+According to our computer prediction, Miami is projected to cover the spread (1.5) against Drake.
+The two teams are expected to fall short of the 146.5 total.

 Miami vs. Drake Game Info & Odds